 To bring traditional patterns into your room, start small by adding pillows and blankets.
 Then – if you like the result – you will continue with bigger jobs like new curtains and upholsteries!

 In addition, If you ever have a doubt on furniture placement or accessorizing, go in pairs.
 Indeed, symmetry is the one feature that every traditional interior has.
 Two armchairs on the sides of a fireplace, a pair of lamps on a buffet cabinet or two matching artworks on the wall are just some examples that come back in every traditional interior design.
 In fact, symmetry is naturally soothing to our eyes and immediately makes the space feel balanced and calm; and who wouldn’t want their home to be balanced and calm?!

 7. More is More in Traditional Interiors

-Light fixtures are not exception to this rule.
-Huge crystal chandeliers, highly decorated sconces and sculptural table lamps are always an essential element in a traditional interior and are chosen to stand out in the space.
+Light fixtures are no exception to this rule.
+Huge crystal chandeliers, highly decorated sconces, and sculptural table lamps are always an essential element in a traditional interior and are chosen to stand out in the space.
 So make sure your light fixtures make a statement too!

 With these 7 essentials, you are now fully equipped to start transforming your home into a beautiful traditional interior.
 Use this as a guide to transform your home into the traditional oasis you’ve been dreaming of.
-To get that designer look, Schedule a Free Consultation with a Decorilla interior designer today and see your home become the perfect traditional interior!
+To get that designer look, schedule a Free Interior Design Consultation with a Decorilla interior designer today and see your home become the perfect traditional interior!